thebedivere/tjd-react/README.md

 # The Josh Derocher
 The personal website of Josh Derocher.

-Created using React, Redux, Firebase, and Recompose.
+Created using React and Firebase.

 run `npm install` then use `npm start` to launch a development server.